 Were you injured while on someone else’s property in Miami, FL?
 You may be entitled to recover compensation from a negligent property owner.
-A Miami premises liability lawyer at Shaked Law Firm can help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering.
+A Miami premises liability lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering.
 Call (305) 937-0191 to get started with your case.

 Our lawyers are always available to take your call.
 If you were hurt, contact our law office in Miami, Florida online to schedule a free consultation today.

-How Shaked Law Firm Can Help With a Your Premises Liability Claim in Miami
+How Shaked Law Personal Injury Lawyers Can Help With Your Premises Liability Claim in Miami

 Property owners have a legal duty to provide a reasonably safe environment for invited visitors.
 Negligent property maintenance causes a lot of damage.
 If you were a victim, you deserve fair compensation.

 Despite that, it can be tough to convince the insurance company to pay the compensation you need.
 They see accident victims every day.
 They know how to fight your claim so that the insurance company can maximize its own profits.
-Shaked Law Firm is here to help you fight back.
+Shaked Law Personal Injury Lawyers is here to help you fight back.

 Our Miami injury attorneys have over 100 years of combined experience.
 When it comes to personal injury claims, we know the ropes.

 Hiring us means you’ll have a lawyer to:

 - Carefully investigate to locate evidence to establish causation and liability

 - Identify all sources of compensation